theMavl/INNO2019OMP_TrialAssignment/README.md

 ## Running
 There are 2 versions: command-line and GUI that runs command-line app

-Run `make` in the to compile both of them
+Run `make` in the to compile both of them.
+Note, that GUI requires `qt5-default` package.
+Run `make` in `cli` directory if you want only CLI to be compiled.

 Run `make run` to open GUI application.